kolkhis/lac/src/u7b.md

 `rpm -V` only reports files that have been altered in some way from what the package database expects.
 If there is no output, it means all files match the expected checksums, sizes, permissions, etc..

-If this command **does** have output, interpreting the output is important.
+If this command **does** have output, being able to interpret the output is important.
 Each character in the output has its own meaning:

 - `S` - Size differs.